abhi1117/Simuliware/README.md

 ## Project Description

-Automation_Landing_Page is a landing page designed to demonstrate automation capabilities.
+Simuliware is a landing page designed to demonstrate automation capabilities.
 The frontend is built using React, HTML, and CSS, providing a modern and responsive user interface.
 The backend is powered by Python, handling the server-side logic and integration.

 ## Technologies Used